HF (High Frequency)

 - Possibility of implementing security features for data storage and transmission.

-- Lager quantity of memory in comparison to most passive RFID tags.
+– Larger quantity of memory if compared to most passive RFID tags.

 - Lower costs in comparison to LF RFID tags.